A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Validation and Verification

 \subsection{Moving Cylinder Test}

 To test the ability of the model to handle dynamic rigid bodies, a moving cylinder is considered.
 The test is again non-dimensionalised, with the surrounding gas being a $\gamma = 1.4$ ideal gas with $\rho=1.4, p=1, \vb{u}=\vb{0}$.
 The domain for this test is $x=[0:5], \ y=[-2:2]$, with a resolution of 400 $\times$ 320.
 The rigid cylinder has a radius of 0.5 and is initially located at $(x,y) = (0.6,0)$.
 The velocity of the rigid body is constant at $\mathbf{v}_r = 3 \ \hat{x}$.
-The test is run until $t=1$ with a CFL of 0.6.
-For this test, the Riemann problem version of the rigid seeding method is employed.
+The test is run until $t=1$ with a CFL of 0.4.

 The test is shown in Figure \ref{fig:MovingCylinder}, depicting density, pressure, $x$-velocity, $y$-velocity, a numerical schlieren and the rigid volume fraction.
-The rigid body volume fraction is kept sharp thanks to the THINC reconstruction performed in its update.
+The rigid body volume fraction is kept sharp thanks to the THINC reconstruction performed in its update, and the test demonstrates the ability of the method to handle supersonic dynamic rigid body motion.